delehef/asgart/README.md

 ## Flat graphs

 Flat graphs are made of two superposed horizontal lines, representing the two fragments analyzed by ASGART, with lines linking left and right parts of the duplications found, their width proportional to the length of the duplication.

 ### Example

-`asgart-plot human_Y.json flat --out=flat.svg --no-direct --no-untranslated --min-length 2000`
+`asgart-plot human_Y.json flat --out=flat.svg --no-direct --no-uncomplemented --min-length 2000`

 ![Flat graph example](screenshots/flat.png)